igungor/bingo/README.md

 ## there are bugs

-not just bugs, there are many shortcomings as well. it was just a proof-of-concept thingy but i play from time to time and lose every damn game.
+not just bugs, there are many shortcomings as well. it was just a proof-of-concept thingy but it's a playable game right now. i play and lose every damn game.

 ## credits